 The BC Government announced its commitment to “developing new laws, standards, and policies to better support” disabled people “to live with dignity and to meaningfully participate in their communities.”
-To help inform this process, the Broadbent commissioned a submission from writer and consultant, Gabrielle Peters, on the historical and contemporary contexts of the experiences of disable people in B.C. and provided a guideline and list of recommendations for the province's impending disability framework.
+To help inform this process, the Broadbent commissioned a submission from writer and consultant, Gabrielle Peters, on the historical and contemporary contexts of the experiences of disabled people in B.C. and provided a guideline and list of recommendations for the province's impending disability framework.

 The author would like to thank and acknowledge the direct contributions of Amina Yasin and Karen Ward to the report, as well as recognize the following, whose work inspired and informed the report: Sins Invalid, Gregg Beratan, Lydia X. Z. Brown, Sarah Jama, Talila A. Lewis, Mia Mingus, Andrew Pulrang and Alice Wong among countless others who carve space and seek justice for themselves, for others and for the future.
 This report was informed by the ten principles of disability justice.